Rutherfordium: Discovery

-They were unable to confirm the 0.3-second half-life for ^{260}104, and instead found a 10–30 millisecond half-life for this isotope, agreeing with the modern value of 21 milliseconds.
+They were unable to confirm the 0.3-second half-life for ^{260}Rf, and instead found a 10–30 millisecond half-life for this isotope, agreeing with the modern value of 21 milliseconds.
 In 1970, the American team chemically identified element 104 using the ion-exchange separation method, proving it to be a group 4 element and the heavier homologue of hafnium.

-The American synthesis was independently confirmed in 1973 and secured the identification of rutherfordium as the parent by the observation of K-alpha X-rays in the elemental signature of the ^{257}104 decay product, nobelium-253.
+The American synthesis was independently confirmed in 1973 and secured the identification of rutherfordium as the parent by the observation of K-alpha X-rays in the elemental signature of the ^{257}Rf decay product, ^{253}No.